 These steps outline the primary initiatives to cover in your ERP implementation plan, but many more tasks, resources, and people are involved.
 Learn more about what it takes to achieve a successful IT implementation and determine what you need from IT and your staff throughout the process.

 Getting started can feel like a daunting task, especially if you don’t know where to start or what questions to ask.
 That’s why it’s crucial to have your CIO, or equivalent position, involved from the beginning.
 They know the questions to ask to ensure success for the project.

 At Aldridge, we’re not just here to implement the software.
-That’s just a small part of what we do.
+That’s just a tiny part of what we do.
 We start by understanding questions like:

 - Why isn’t your current solution meeting your needs?

-- What are the most important needs the new solution should meet?
+- What are the essential requirements the new resolution should meet?